azure-ad-b2c/samples/readme.md

 - [Email delivered account redemption link](policies/sign-in-with-email) - This sample demonstrates how to allow the user to sign up to a web application by providing their email which sends the user a magic link to complete their account creation to their email.

 - [Sign-in with a magic link](policies/sign-in-with-magic-link) - This sample demonstrates how a user can sign in to your web application by sending them a sign-in link.
 A magic link can be used to pre-populate user information, or accelerate the user through the user journey.

+- [Sign-up with with allowed domains](policies/sign-up-domain-whitelist) - This policy demonstrates how to validate the email address domain name against a list of allowed domains.

 - [Banned password list](policies/banned-password-list-no-API) - For scenarios where you need to implement a sign up and password reset/change flow where the user cannot use a new password that is part of a banned password list.
 This sample does not use an API.